alanponce/OOP-100-days-of-code/OOP/Proyects/Documentos_contables_Contadocs/SRS/README.md

 Do you use some aditional user interface or device?| It isn't necessary, all employees work well with standard devices.
 User and human factors|
 The employees, what level skill need for work with the system| All employees have a level necesary for operate an accounting system.
+It's necessary protect the client's information?|It's not neccesary, all information information have to available in business.
+Functionality|
+What is the main functionality of software?|It handle a documents and information.
+Who are manage the software?| I manage the system and our support engineer.
+It's necessary shortcut keys?|Yes, a software is easier when there are shorcut keys The software need adapt to other devices|No, we work in pcs with windows or mac The software need adapt to other systems|Maybe, it's necessary adapt to cloud computing, but this technology no yet available in the business.
+Security|
+Users need aditional information to access?|No, the simplicity is important